wilksu/code-prompt-core/APIDocumentation.md

   code-prompt-core analyze [command]

 Available Commands:
-  filter      Filter, sort, and paginate the cached file metadata stats       Generate statistics about the project's cached files tree        Generate a file structure tree from the cache
+  filter      Filter cached file metadata using JSON or a saved profile stats       Generate statistics about the project's cached files tree        Generate a file structure tree from the cache